 5.4 Link to External Rules

 One way to associate a document with a set of external ITS rules is to use the optional XLink [XLink 1.1] href attribute in the rules element.
 The referenced document must be a valid XML document containing at most one rules element.
-That rules element can be the root element or anywhere within the document tree (for example, the document could be an XML Schema).
+That rules element can be the root element or be located anywhere within the document tree (for example, the document could be an XML Schema).

 The rules contained in the referenced document MUST be processed as if they were at the top of the rules element with the XLink href attribute.